• Skip to primary navigation

 Next, mix in the dry ingredients.
 This includes the cassava flour, baking soda, ginger, cinnamon and salt.
 Mix until well combined.

 Refrigerate the dough for 30 minutes.
-While refrigerating the dough, preheat your oven to 350 degrees F. This is also a great time to do the dishes πŸ˜‰
+While refrigerating the dough, preheat your oven to 350 degrees F. This is also a great time to do the dishes 😉

 Remove the chilled dough from the fridge and use a small cookie scoop (about 1 tablespoon in size) to scoop the dough onto a lined baking sheet.
 The recipe makes one dozen (12) cookies.

-Next, place the cookies in the oven and bake at 350 degrees for 12 minutes.
+Next, place the cookies in the oven and bake at 350 degrees for 8 minutes.
+If you prefer a crispier gingersnap cookie, then increase the baking time by a few minutes.

-Lastly, remove the cookies from the oven, cool slightly on the baking sheet, then transfer to a wire cooling rack.
+Lastly, remove the cookies from the oven and cool them on the baking sheet to room temperature.

 How to Store Paleo Gingersnap Cookies